mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/feature_info.rst

    deactivateOnClose: true # true/false to deactivate the functionality after closing the result dialog, default is true
    width: 700              # width of the dialog, default is 700
    height: 700             # height of the dialog, default is 500
+   printResult: false      # offer a link to print the result of the featureInfo, default: false
+   showOriginal: null      # show the css-style of the original feature info result, default: false
+   onlyValid: null         # , default: false

 Class, Widget & Style
 ============================